 Welcome to the MPR Archive Portal, an informational site designed to provide public access of historical audio materials that highlight the thoughts, stories, and sounds that represent the many aspects of our region and community.
 Click on “About the MPR Archive” for further details.

 From controversial to influential, Minnesota politics has never been dull.
 The state is home to numerous “political firsts”, half a dozen presidential candidates, and important social and fiscal discourse.
-Minnesota politicians Walter Mondale, Hubert Humphrey, Paul Wellstone, Amy Klobuchar, Tim Pawlenty, Jesse Ventura, Keith Ellison, Michele Bachmann, Eugene McCarthy, and Arne Carlson are just a handful of the political figures highlighted in this political audio collection presenting issues addressed and debated in years past.
+Minnesota politicians Walter Mondale, Hubert Humphrey, Paul Wellstone, Amy Klobuchar, Tim Pawlenty, Jesse Ventura, Keith Ellison, Michele Bachmann, R.T.
+Rybak, Eugene McCarthy, and Arne Carlson are just a handful of the political figures highlighted in this political audio collection presenting issues addressed and debated in years past.

 MPR news and documentary programming highlighting medical and political commentary on the changing landscape of American healthcare.
 Minnesota is not only home to Mayo Clinic, UCare, and Hazelden, it has been at the forefront of the health discussion, from the state’s historic tobacco settlement case to the idea of prepaid health plans (later known as HMOs).

 MPR studios host an array of interviews and broadcasts with the world's master musicians, composers, and conductors.
 A guitar lesson from Sharon Isbin or advice from Van Cliburn are just a few of the musical gems to be found within this collection.

 An MPR rural-news project, with the mission of reporting from rural Minnesota to all of Minnesota.
 For decades, this series has provided insight into Minnesota’s small towns, land use, and farming communities.